Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

 Below the debounce period configuration you can configure the pins.
-Each pin can be configured as input/output and in case of an input pin as pullup.
+Each pin can be configured as input/output and in case of an input pin as pull-up.
 The current state is depicted in the tabular below.

 To test the LED we configure pin 3 as output and change the value.
 When the pin is high the LED should light up.
-To test the button configure pin 0 as input pullup.
-We need the pullup to define a stable state when the button is not pressed.
+To test the button configure pin 0 as input pull-up.
+We need the pull-up to define a stable state when the button is not pressed.
 Now look in the tabular, you should see that you can change the value of the pin by toggling the button.